Screenshot of Digital Canada 150, an astoundingly disappointing document via.

-If you take eight minutes to read it all, it's easy to tell that the plan we've just been handed is a collection of very unambitious goals and reheated policy announcements.
-In one emblematic example, the government actually delayed its own telecom regulator's goal to make 5 Megabit per second broadband accessible to 98% of Canadians by 2015 (apparently over half a million folks don't really even deserve slow internet).
+If you take eight minutes to read it all, it’s easy to tell that the plan we’ve just been handed is a collection of profoundly modest goals and reheated policy announcements.
+In one emblematic example, the government actually delayed its own telecom regulator’s goal to make 5 Megabit per second broadband accessible to 98% of Canadians by 2015 (apparently over half a million folks don’t deserve even slow internet).

 | 100% access to 25 Mbps

 | 100% premises, 93% homes, schools and business to 100 Mbps